Indigo Wireless: Network

-Indigo's wireless network includes EDGE and GPRS data technology as well as UMTS.
-Both the 2G and 3G networks are run on the Cellular 850 MHz band due to the mountainous terrain of northern Pennsylvania.
-Indigo also holds PCS 1900 MHz licenses in the majority of its coverage area and uses it to provide GSM or LTE fixed wireless internet depending on location.
-Their website advertises them as having the most towers in Tioga County, where they are based.
+Indigo's wireless network included EDGE and GPRS data technology as well as UMTS.
+Both the 2G and 3G networks were run on the Cellular 850 MHz band due to the mountainous terrain of northern Pennsylvania.
+Indigo also held PCS 1900 MHz licenses in the majority of its coverage area and used it to provide GSM or LTE fixed wireless internet depending on location.
+Their website advertised them as having the most towers in Tioga County, where they were based.

 Roaming

-Customers of many different providers can freely roam onto Indigo's GSM and UMTS networks and have access to full voice and data services depending on the roaming agreement.
-Indigo is a member of the GSMA and maintains many domestic and international roaming agreements with a variety of partner networks.
+Customers of many different providers could freely roam onto Indigo's GSM and UMTS networks and had access to full voice and data services depending on the roaming agreement.
+Indigo was a member of the GSMA and has previously maintained many domestic and international roaming agreements with a variety of partner networks.